scionaltera/emergentmud/README.md

 # Running Locally
 ## Required Tools
-If you want to run a copy of EmergentMUD locally from the Docker image, you need to have [Docker](https://www.docker.com/products/docker) installed.
+If you want to run a copy of EmergentMUD locally from the public Docker image, you need to have [Docker](https://www.docker.com/products/docker) installed.
 Make sure that when you install Docker on your machine you also get [Docker Compose](https://docs.docker.com/compose/).
 In most cases the installer will install both tools for you at once.

 These instructions assume that you are somewhat familiar with using the command line or terminal for typing commands in on your machine, that you have a working network connection, a programmer's text editor such as `vim` or `Sublime Text`, a web browser, and that you are comfortable with installing software.

 ## Required Configuration
-Make an empty directory somewhere on your computer, where you want the MUD's config files to live.
+Make an empty directory somewhere on your computer, where you want the MUD's files to live.
 You'll need to create two new text files in that directory: `secrets.env` and `docker-compose.yaml`.

 The first file is called `secrets.env`.
 The file should look like [secrets.env.sample](https://bitbucket.org/scionaltera/emergentmud/src) in the git repository except that you need to fill in all the missing values.
 To do that, you'll need to go to [Facebook](https://developers.facebook.com) and [Google](https://console.developers.google.com) to register your application and get their IDs and secrets for OAuth.
 The details of how to do this are out of scope for this document, but both sites have pretty good help for how to get started.
 Please remember that the OAuth secrets are *secret*, and should be treated as such.
+Don't share them with other people and don't check them into your version control.

 The second file is called `docker-compose.yaml`.
 The file should look something like this: